 1) Intelligence Without Waiting for the Cloud

-Edge machine learning enables decisions the moment data is produced.
+Edge machine learning enables decisions in real time as data is produced.

 Veritis equips enterprises with scalable architectures that make intelligence available everywhere.